wasp-lang/web/docs/language/basic-elements.md

 3. Migration data is generated in `migrations/` folder (and should be commited)
 4. Wasp developer uses Prisma JS API to query the database

-This is an example of how to import database JS API and use to make a simple database query:
+This is an example of how to import database JS API and make a simple database query within a Wasp query function.

 ```js
 import Prisma from '@prisma/client'